ZippyMagician/arsm/README.md

  1. Creating `N.arsm`, which is the program
  2. Creating `N.in`, which is the input for the program
- 3. Creating `N.out`, which is the output the program should return
+ 3. Creating `N.out`, which is the output the program should return ARSM does not make ANY number checks.
+If you try and pass a negative value into an unsigned 8-bit register, the interpreter will not complain.
+It is up to the user to ensure they do not perform any invalid operations.

 ## Example Programs
 Some simple programs written in arsm